UHF Amateur Satellite Antenna (QFH)

 An independent review of this antenna was published in the November 2008 issue of QST Magazine [Ford, Steve, WB8IMY, "SHORT TAKES: Antennas.us 70-cm Satellite Antenna", QST Magazine, November 2008, pg 72].

-The UC-4364-328 is a compact Quadrifilar Helix antenna (8 cm/3" OD x 16 cm/6" H) designed to operate through Amateur Radio satellites, without requiring an antenna rotator.
-The goal of this product is to offer Amateurs with severe space or community restrictions the ability to receive 70 cm HamSat signals, and communicate through orbiting repeaters (transponders).
-Ham satellites operate cross-band: you will generally need a VHF uplink transmit antenna for 2-way communications.
-A companion VHF unit is available UC-1464-433.
+The UC-4364-328 is a compact Quadrifilar Helix Antenna (8 cm/3" OD x 16 cm/6" H) designed to operate through Amateur Radio satellites, without requiring an antenna rotator.
+The original goal of this product was to offer Amateurs with severe space or community restrictions the ability to receive 70 cm HamSat signals, and communicate through orbiting repeaters (transponders).
+Our QFH Antennas within this Category are deliberately made to look inconspicuous to neighbors, to follow in the original objectives.

-Useful web pages about Amateur Satellites and relevant polarization are below:
+Useful web pages about Amateur Satellites and relevant information are below:

 - Frequency range: 435-438 MHz